isabelroses/website/content/custom-lib-nixossystem.md

   if class == "darwin" then (eval // { system = eval.config.system.build.toplevel; }) else eval;
 ```

-The biggest change was that we are now using `class` to determine if we have a
-Darwin system or not.
-You may also notice that Darwin has a different set of
-modules which introduced some new options to set for this system type.
-This
-includes `nixpkgs.source` and `darwinVersionSuffix` and `darwinRevision`.
-Some
-of these are for commands like `darwin-version`.
-You may also notice that we
-had to add `system = eval.config.system.build.toplevel` back into the final
-eval produced by our Darwin eval.
-This is needed so we can actually swap to the
-configuration, otherwise it won't work at all.

 ### The final touch

 The final and maybe the best bit is adding `inputs'`.
 For those who are unaware